tonio-m/randomng/README.md

 # Randomng

-A backend for giveaway/raffle rooms using an eth smart contract
+A backend for giveaway/raffle rooms using eth smart contracts

 ## Purpose

-backend with a user/room system, and a drafting system that chooses the winner based on the room's rules.
+backend with a user/room system, and a drafting system that chooses the winner based on the contract.

-RNGs will be provided by random.org
+RNGs provided by random.org